- About Us

 In 2016, 22 percent of Texas employers were reported to be non-subscribers.
 You can’t proceed with a claim until you verify whether your employer participates in workers’ compensation, the Certified Self-Insurance program, or no insurance (non-subscriber).
 The type of insurance your employer has, or whether they have any at all, will determine how you will go about collecting compensation.
 This information is often found in the company’s employee handbook.
 You can also verify workers’ compensation coverage (or its absence) on the Texas Department of Insurance website.

-A company that participates in the Certified Self-Insurance program will have a Certificate of Authority to Self-Insure from the Texas Department of Insurance.
+A company in Midtown that participates in the Certified Self-Insurance program will have a Certificate of Authority to Self-Insure from the Texas Department of Insurance.
 Bear in mind that a business that claims to be “self-insured” may have a policy from an insurance company that is not involved with the state’s CSI program; these businesses are regarded by the State of Texas as non-subscribers.

 Non-subscriber cases do not go through the standard workers’ compensation system.
 Instead, non-subscriber cases are treated much like any other personal injury lawsuit in Texas.
 This is good news and bad news for plaintiffs in non-subscriber cases.